Facebook Privacy & Security Guide: Everything You Need to Know [Updated]

-Trust me, you’ll regret it.
+Trust me, you’ll regret this!

 Even if they are your best friends now and you can’t imagine your life without them, you never know how your relationship is going to evolve.

-All that information can end up being used against you (seen that happen way too many times by vengeful ex employees, ex lovers or friends who felt betrayed).
+All that information can end up being used against you (seen that happen way too many times by vengeful ex-employees, ex-lovers or friends who felt betrayed).

 This also goes for your plugins and add-ons, but also your operating system.

 Keep them patched and up to date, in order to close all the security holes.
 It will help you reduce the chances of a cyber attack that exploits those vulnerabilities.